joelbirchler/grok-lab/README.md

 ## TODO

-- Get the layout and layout switching into a better state
 - Execute on load
 - Terminate any existing running workers on run, set/reset a terminate timer
 - Improve editor integration (with errors, etc)